Welcome to the Colorado State University student chapter of Engineers Without Borders!

 Here at CSU, EWB is made up of a group of dedicated students who are working to improve the quality of life in the communities we serve through sustainable engineering projects.
 Currently, there are two projects well underway and one that is up and coming.
 We encourage those to get involved and even begin new projects.
 Check out the various projects we have going on at CSU!

-For general EWB questions or would like to subscribe to our email list to be informed on all activities going on, please email our chapter’s president Lia Clark.
+For general EWB questions or to subscribe to our email list, please email our chapter’s president Trinity Peters.